State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Experimental Design and Analyses

-\paragraph{Memory Extension} Even if a DNC has perfect input-length generalization, its memory capacity can limit the length of the processable sequences (in particular, if the entire sequence needs to be stored in memory).
-However, a large memory is not always an option as the training time increases with the memory size, or the required memory may been incorrectly estimated and designed too small.
-To save computational resources or spare re-training with a sufficiently large memory, one might want to increase the memory size after training the DNC.
-We tested if our generalization approaches are compatible with this idea, and analyzed the performance of the DNC after replacing the memory $\mathbf{M}$ of a pre-trained DNC with a 10 times larger memory of size $N = 500$.
-We evaluated the performance then for input sequence lengths ranging from $N_{in} = 2$ to 1000, analogously to the evaluation described above.
-To account for the increased computational load in the inference phase, we evaluated the performance with 3 instead of 10 batches.
-Furthermore, we evaluated the performance not at every single sequence length but in intervals that got progressively larger from 5 to 100.
+\paragraph{Memory Extension} The memory capacity of a DNC can limit the length of sequences that can be processed.
+However, increasing the size of the memory matrix results in longer training times.
+To optimise computational resources, it may be preferable to increase the memory \emph{after} training the DNC.
+We investigated whether our generalisation approaches facilitate such a memory extension.
+To this end, we replaced the memory matrix $\mathbf{M}$ of a \emph{pre-trained} DNC with a 10x larger matrix ($N=500$) and evaluated the performance for input sequence lengths ranging from $L_{in}=2$ to 1000.
+To manage the increased computational demand during inference, we assessed performance using 3 batches instead of 10.
+Additionally, rather than assessing performance at each sequence length, we assessed it at progressively larger intervals.